 Monitoring policies

 At the core of EAEA’s policy work is the monitoring of the different European and global policies and strategies on adult education.
 EAEA actively participates in the development of these policies and strategies by publishing statements, taking part in consultations and through direct advocacy work.
-EAEA is an active member of several networks and working groups at the European level to push for the implementation of these frameworks.

 Funding for adult education

-Read more about funding for adult education
+Read more about funding for adult education.

 European and global frameworks